morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * Sorting is O(n log n) (average, worst cases) because we know of algorithms with this upper bound
 * Sorting I/O takes $\Omega$(n) time (it takes at least this long to just print values)
 * We will now prove $\Omega$(n log n) lower bound for sorting

+Lower Bound for any problem that solves our problem is $\Theta$(n log n)

+P = sorting
+Upper bound: P is in O (n log n)
+Lower bound: P is in $\Omega$(n)

+Should we keep looking?
+Or can we prove that there is no faster algorithm